probe-lab/network-measurements/results/rfm2-uptime-and-churn.md

 Secondly, nodes that IPFS release v0.9.x are constantly the most stable nodes in terms of uptime, with nodes that run later releases being less stable and v0.8.x being the least stable.

-Thirdly, the country where the most IPFS nodes were located was by far China followed by the US, but the country where nodes stay online the longest is the US, followed by Germany.
+Thirdly, the country where most IPFS nodes are located is by far China followed by the US, but the country where nodes stay online the longest is the US, followed by Germany.

 Finally, the tool identifies and reports nodes that rotate their PeerIDs, which can be very useful to spot temporary malfunction, as has happened recently with [hydra-booster](https://github.com/libp2p/hydra-booster) peers (and was patched immediately).